DerBrunoIR/dev_environments/nvim/Readme.md

 # What is this?
-This is a neovim containerized setup.
+This is a base setups for the following things:
-The following features are inncluded:
 - zsh, oh my zsh, starship
 - git, tree, xclip, bat, autojump
 - zip, unzip, tar
 - gcc, make
 - nvim
-For more advanced setups the container represents a good base image.

 # How to configure nvim?
 Replace nvim environment variable by your configuration github.